senoramarillo/jwt-security/README.md

 ```

 # License
-This is based on [spring-boot-3-jwt-security](https://github.com/ali-bouali/spring-boot-3-jwt-security)
-and by Ali B. Thanks go to him for the great base.
+This is based on [spring-boot-3-jwt-security](https://github.com/ali-bouali/spring-boot-3-jwt-security) by Ali B. Thanks go to him for the great base.